"WOULDN'T WANNA BE THAT KIND OF GIRL, ANYWAY!"

 CHRIS EDWICK SEPTEMBER 2013

-Supreme Records Publicity Postcards used to promote the first Showing Out (Get Fresh At The Weekend), inc Autographed card
+Supreme Records Publicity Postcards, used to promote Showing Out (Get Fresh At The Weekend).

-After the original release of the standard 7” and 12” mixes the 'Showing Out' - Mortgage Mix followed.
-This mix continues to play with the abrupt changes explored in the original mixes but takes it further with many sharp jumps within the sound plot of the track.
-The mix begins with the songs guitar chords being played before the beat drops in and there is much stopping and starting within the beat progression before the sisters vocals are employed and the dropping out and restarting of the beats continues to the mixes end.
-According to the sleeve notes this remix was produced by Pete Waterman himself though the studio master tapes refer to the mix as The Funky Sisters NCO 12” Mix.
-'The Funky Sisters' was infact an inhouse alias used by Pete Waterman & Phil Harding to title work they completed together.
+After the original release of the standard 7” and 12” mixes, the Mortgage Mix followed.
+This version continues to play with the abrupt sound changes explored in the original mixes, but takes things further, with many sharp jumps within the sound plot of the track.
+The mix begins with the songs guitar chords being played, before the beat drops in, and there is much stopping and starting within the beat progression before the sisters' vocals are employed.
+According to the sleeve notes, this remix was produced by Pete Waterman himself, although the studio master tapes refer to the mix as The Funky Sisters NCO 12” Mix.
+'The Funky Sisters' was in fact an in-house alias used by Pete Waterman & Phil Harding, to title work they completed together.

-The second remix 12” soon followed and featured the 'Showing Out' - Freehold Mix though disappointingly this was merely a re-edit of The Mortgage Mix rather than a brand new treatment.
+The second remix 12” soon followed. and featured the Freehold Mix, although disappointingly, this was merely a re-edit of The Mortgage Mix, rather than a brand new treatment.

-Alan remembers, (These remixes were) “done at the home studio of James Adams (Radio presenter & Producer) in Newport Pagnell when I was without access to a studio, and with Mike Stevens on keyboards I think.
-This was part of the package commissioned by Nick East towards the end of 1989, a package which also included the Mel and Kim 'Megamix Ninety'.
-Unfortunately this was just before Mel's tragic death and the release was limited as a result.
-Youll hear some samples from Chic’s 'Le Freak' though it sounds a bit slow compared with todays beats and its a bit heavy on the digital delay!!
+Alan remembers, (These remixes were) “done at the home studio of James Adams (Radio presenter & Producer) in Newport Pagnell, when I was without access to a studio, and with Mike Stevens on keyboards.
+Unfortunately, this was just before Mel's tragic death and the release was limited as a result.
+You'll hear some samples from Chic’s 'Le Freak' though it sounds a bit slow compared with today's beats and it's a bit heavy on the digital delay!!
 Happy days!!!”